 I grew up in the city of Indianapolis, with little exposure to nature, and had no real interest in the environment.
 My friends and I burned trash in a barrel, dumped oil and other items down the sewer, and threw garbage into vacant lots.
 Everyone did.

-All that changed when the Boy Scouts took me camping in Indiana, Kentucky, Ohio and Illinois.
-Camping inspired my enthusiasm for nature and my career as a researcher and professor of biology, botany, horticulture and environmental science.
+All that changed when the Boy Scouts took me on camping trips in Indiana, Kentucky, Ohio and Illinois.
+Camping inspired both my enthusiasm for nature and my career as a researcher and professor of biology, botany, horticulture, and environmental science.

 For 20 years, I conducted research in the rain forests of Australia and Central and South America.
-While I studied and taught, my mind kept returning to the same question: “How have our lives become so nonbiological and unnatural?”
+While studying and teaching, my mind kept returning to the same question: “How had our lives become so nonbiological and unnatural?”

 Throughout my career, I’ve noticed stark changes in people’s attitudes.
 In our headlong rush to raise our standard of living, we have completely shortchanged our quality of life.

-We bought houses with lawns that we admire but have no idea how to healthfully maintain.
+We bought houses with lawns we admire but have no idea how to maintain.
 Our lawns consist of one species: grass!
 No ecosystem in the world consists of one species.

 To maintain what is unnatural, we poison it with increasingly toxic and ineffective herbicides, fungicides, insecticides, and fertilizers.

-Fighting nature has led to the wholesale pollution of our air, soil, streams, rivers, ponds, lakes, and coastal areas, and has jeopardized the health and safety of human beings, animals, and non-target plants.
+Fighting against nature has led to the wholesale pollution of our air, soil, streams, rivers, ponds, lakes, and coastal areas–and is jeopardizing the health and safety of human beings, animals, and non-target plants.

 How can we restore and protect our environment?
-Grow native woods, meadows, and wildflower gardens.
-Beautiful and self-sustaining, these ecosystems provide wild habitats for the many organisms that form the bulk of our food chain.
+Grow native woods, meadows, and rain or wildflower gardens.
+Beautiful and self-sustaining, these ecosystems provide natural habitats for the numerous organisms that form the bulk of our food chain.

 - Raise your standards for health and beauty.
-Let chemically treated lawns lie fallow for at least a year to withdraw from their chemical dependency, the way certain addicts can withdraw from drugs.
+Let chemically treated lawns lie fallow for at least a year to withdraw from their chemical dependency the way some addicts can withdraw from drugs.

-- In March, before you treat your lawn, test your soil to determine what nutrients it may need.
+- Before treating your lawn, test your soil to determine the nutrients it may need.
 Many states will test soil at no charge.
-In Pennsylvania, you can purchase a $9 soil testing kit from the county offices of The Penn State College of Agricultural Sciences and submit your soil samples for a free analysis.
+In Pennsylvania, you can obtain a $9 soil testing kit from the county offices of Penn State’s College of Agricultural Sciences and submit your soil samples for a free analysis.

-- If your soil analysis recommends it, apply lime.
-This adds nutrients, such as zinc and chlorophyll, and turns your grass a more vibrant green.
-(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and that poison our air, soil, and water.
-Rather than prevent weeds, herbicides deaden the soil and exacerbate the conditions that spread weeds.)
+- If recommended by your soil analysis, spread lime.
+This adds nutrients and turns your grass a more vibrant green.
+(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and poison our air, water, and soil.
+Rather than prevent weeds, herbicides deaden your soil and will exacerbate the conditions that promote weeds.)

-- If your soil becomes compacted over the years, aerate or oxygenate it to improve drainage and restore your lawn’s natural vitality.
+- If your lawn has become compacted, aerate or oxygenate it to improve drainage and restore its natural vitality.
 Use an aerator with hollow tines; solid tines will further compact your soil.
 Aeration in a regenerative lawn is self-sustaining.

-- Just before the rainy season in spring or fall, slice seed or over-seed your lawn–or just areas that are weedy or bare.
-Grass seed ranges in price from $40 to $200 for 50 pounds.
-You can shop around for the variety of high quality seeds that your lawn needs.
+- In autumn, seed or over-seed your entire lawn or just those areas that are weedy or bare.
+You can buy grass seed in bulk for $40 to $200 for 50 pounds.
+Look for the variety of high quality seeds your lawn needs.